 Other related questions have been raised regarding state applications or petitions for a constitutional convention.
 Some of these include (1) whether there is a specific procedure that states must follow for enacting and submitting petitions, (2) whether all the petitions must be in the same form, and (3) whether they must all be contemporaneous.
 The Senate has on two occasions passed constitutional convention procedures bills, in 1971 (S. 215, 92nd Congress, S.Rept.
-92-336), and 1973 (S. 1272, 93nd Congress, S.Rept 93-293).
+92-336), and 1973 (S. 1272, 93rd Congress, S.Rept.
+93-293).
 Neither bill was considered in the House.
 The Senate Judiciary Committee also reported a bill in 1985 (S. 40, 99th Congress, S.Rept.
 99-135), but it was not considered further.
 Although the House has not considered a similar measure, the Subcommittee on Civil and Constitutional Rights of the House Judiciary Committee held hearings on the issue in 1985.
-Since the content of the House Indiciary Committee held hearings on the issue in 1985.